danielpuschmann/bae-rss-test/docker/README.md

 # Business Ecosystem RSS Docker Image

-Stating on version 5.4.0, you are able to run the Business API Ecosystem with Docker.
+Starting on version 5.4.0, you are able to run the Business API Ecosystem with Docker.
 In this context, the current repository contains the Docker image of the Business Ecosystem RSS component, so you can run it stand alone.
 As you may know, the Business Ecosystem RSS needs a MySQL database to store some information.
 For this reason, you must create an additional container to run the database.
 You can do it automatically with `docker-compose` or manually by following the given steps.

 ## OAuth2 Authentication

 The Business API Ecosystem authenticates with the [FIWARE Lab identity manager](https://account.lab.fiware.org).
 In this regard, it is needed to register an application in this portal in order to acquire the OAuth2 credentials.

-The Business Ecosystem RSS itself does to need to know the credentials (Client Id and Client Secret) of the registered application, but it needs to know the name given to the created roles.
+The Business Ecosystem RSS itself does not need to know the credentials (Client Id and Client Secret) of the registered application, but it needs to know the name given to the created roles.
 The current image uses *Provider* for the admin role and *Seller* for the seller role.

 ## Automatically